C. David Pomeroy, Jr.

 City of Pasadena Historical Commission, committee chairman, 1986-96.

-Harris County Historical Commission, current member
+Harris County Historical Commission, past member

 Texas State Historical Association, current member

 Governor commissioned “Colonel” in Texas Army.
-Currently Public Relations coordinator and participant

 Past Chairman, Historical Re-enactment and Living History committee, Brazoria County Historical Museum’s “Stephen F. Austin’s Austin Town Festival.”
-Current participant.

-Texian Heritage Society, current member
+Texian Heritage Society, past member

-George Ranch’s Texian Days, participant.
+George Ranch’s Texian Days, past participant.

-San Jacinto Battle Re-enactment, participant.
+San Jacinto Battle Re-enactment, past participant.

-San Jacinto Day Events Steering Committee, current.
+San Jacinto Day Events Steering Committee, retired

 Primary Archive Photograph Consultant (current), Ch.
 8 KUHT-TV (PBS) “Houston, Remember When” series (since 1997)

-Levi Jordan Plantation Historical Society, current.
+Levi Jordan Plantation Historical Society, past member

-Certified Alamo re-enactor, current.
+Certified Alamo re-enactor, past member

 Honors: